Quasi-periodicity in relative quasi-periodic tori: Reconstruction theorems

-When the $G$ action is non-free one can choose any point $m$ that projects onto a point $\bar m$ in the embedded torus $\widehat{\mathcal F}$.
-Let $H$ be the stabilizer of $m$, and consider $\mathcal F_H$, the submanifold of all points of $\mathcal F$ with orbit type $H$ \cite[pag.
-16]{audin}.
-The flows of $X$ and of the lifts $S$ described in Section 2.1 are tangent to $\mathcal F_H$, and the phases belong to $N(H)/H$ (where $N(H)$ is the normalizer of $H$).
-The hypotheses of Theorem 1 apply to the manifold $\mathcal F_H$ under the free action of $N(H)/H$, and the theorem provides a foliation of $\mathcal F_H$ in tori of dimension $k+d$ with $d$ at most the rank of $N(H)/H$ (which is less that the rank of $G$).
-The foliation in tori can then be induced in the whole manifold $\mathcal F$ using the $G$ action.
+\item[2.]
+If the $G$ action is non-free, choose a point $m\in \cF$ and let $H$ be its stabilizer.
+Consider $\cF_H$, the submanifold of all points of $\cF$ with orbit type $H$ (see \cite[pag.
+16]{audin}).
+The vector field $X$ and the lifts $S_1,\ldots,S_k$ described in Section \ref{s:2.1} are tangent to $\cF_H$, and the phases belong to $N(H)/H$ (where $N(H)$ is the normalizer of $H$).
+The hypotheses of Theorem 1 apply to the manifold $\cF_H$ under the free action of $N(H)/H$, and the theorem provides a foliation of $\cF_H$ in tori of dimension $k+d$ with $d$ at most the rank of $N(H)/H$ (which is less that the rank of $G$).
+The foliation in tori can then be induced in the whole manifold $\cF$ using the $G$ action. \eList